Communities find vibrancy when they bring all of their collective assets to unite, enhance and inspire.

 Our approach includes grantmaking, convenings, and listening to youth and community voices.

 Grantmaking Process: Youth Access

-The Carlson Family Foundation is calling for Letters of Inquiry (LOIs) from nonprofit organizations seeking funding for existing or emerging programs focused on supporting inclusive access to arts, culture, and environmental experiences that affirm youths’ identities.
+The Carlson Family Foundation supports nonprofit organizations seeking funding for existing or emerging programs focused on supporting inclusive access to arts, culture, and green spaces that affirm youths’ identities.

 What We Fund